cartesi/docs/cartesi-rollups/build-dapps/guidelines.md

 Please, check the article [DApp architecture](../dapp-architecture.md) to explore more essential topics such as the [back-end](../dapp-architecture.md#back-end)) and [front-end](../dapp-architecture.md#front-end)) components, and the [communication](../dapp-architecture.md#communication) between them.
 :::

 Cartesi DApps communicate between the front-end and back-end using the Rollups framework via a [set of HTTP APIs](..//http-api.md).
 The Cartesi DApp back-end contains the application's business logic and executes within the Cartesi Rollups framework.
-The back-end produces outputs in the form of vouchers, notices, or reports, which provide vital information about the application's status.
+The back-end produces outputs in the form of [vouchers](../components.md#vouchers), [notices](../components.md#notices), or [reports](../components.md#reports), which provide vital information about the application's status.
 The Cartesi DApp front-end is responsible for presenting information and receiving inputs.
-The front-end communicates with the back-end via APIs, and Cartesi provides a range of APIs that DApp developers can use to interact with the Rollups framework.
+The front-end communicates with the back-end via APIs, and Cartesi provides a range of APIs that you can use to interact with the Rollups framework.

 When it comes to DApp architecture and APIs, several points are important to highlight: